-The Michigan Boulevard Garden Apartments was developed in 1929 by Julius Rosenwald, then president of Sears, Roebuck & Company, to provide decent affordable workforce housing for African-American working families.
+The Michigan Boulevard Garden Apartments was developed in 1929 by Julius Rosenwald, president of Sears, Roebuck & Company, to provide decent affordable workforce housing for African-American working families.
 The burgeoning Bronzeville area was becoming overcrowded with people migrating north during the Great Migration, and was in desperate need for decent, affordable housing.
-The 454-unit apartment complex, which the residents called “The Rosenwald,” was almost exclusively rented by middle-class African-Americans, and remained a successful building until the 1960s, when it fell into disrepair along with the overall neighborhood.
+The 454-unit apartment complex, which the residents called “The Rosenwald” was almost exclusively rented by middle-class African-Americans, and remained a successful building until the 1960s, when it fell into disrepair along with the overall neighborhood.
 The building was designated a national landmark in 1981 and has been vacant since 1999.
-The construction will be completed in 2016.
+The residential construction was completed in 2016 and retail will be completed in 2019-2020.

 Project Funding Sources